First Impressions of the Raynox DCR-250 for Macro Photography

 What is the Raynox DCR-250?

 The Raynox DCR-250 operates as a super macro conversion lens.
 This intricate system is constructed with three-element optical glass in two groups and is designed to significantly magnify subjects whilst reducing common diopter flaws such as chromatic aberration.
 The DCR-250 is compatible with a whole range of different camera lenses, including prime, macro, and zoom lenses.
-From experience, I found the DCR-250 worked best when paired with my dedicated macro lens (Canon EF 100mm F2.8L) and my mid-range zoom (Canon EF 70-200mm F4L).
+From experience, I found the DCR-250 worked best when paired with my dedicated macro lens (Canon EF 100mm F2.8L).

 The Role of the Raynox DCR-250